-Four in five organisations that have staff working remotely expect that arrangement will continue long term, according to recent data from the Australian Bureau of Statistics, with organisations that enable remote working experiencing improved staff wellbeing (45 per cent), reduced overheads (27 per cent), increased productivity (26 per cent) and improved staff retention (18 per cent).
+More than one third of organisations that have staff working remotely expect that this arrangement will continue long term, according to recent data from the Office of National Statistics.
+Organisations looking to permanently incorporate remote working into their business model cite improved staff wellbeing (80 per cent), reduced overheads (49 per cent), and increased productivity (48 per cent) as their reasons for doing so.

 But just what hybrid work looks like remains hotly contested.

 Many organisations have opted for one of two approaches: either they give complete freedom of choice to individual employees or they impose an arbitrary expectation on employees being in the office for a certain proportion of their work week.